fillmember/fOSC/README.md

 I'd love to know all the comment / commitment / love / hate… on this tiny tool… Please e-mail me if you happens to be in one of above conditions.
 Thank you.

+## Installation & Requirement
+Download, and extract.
+Put the folder into: ~/Library/Preferences/MAXON/CINEMA 4D R1x_xxxxxxx/plugins

+Tested and OK on R14.
+Probably on R13.

 ## Nice New Features:
 1. Closing the dialog window won't effect the server.
 2. A container for generated nulls.